Montana

 How to Pronounce Montana

 Our model has identified 2 different pronunciations for the name Montana.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.7% confident that Montana is pronounced as mahn-TA-nuh.
-The next most likely pronunciation is mawn-TA-nuh, at 14.3% confidence.
+Our model is 85.7% confident that Montana is pronounced as mahn-TA-nuh, which has 3 syllables.
+The next most likely pronunciation is mawn-TA-nuh, at 14.3% confidence, with 3 syllables.

 mahn-TA-nuh (3 syllables)